 Social Media has taken the world by storm.
-According to a research, the increased use of social media during working hours or simply at your workplace, acts a “leech” which actually sucks in a major chunk of your efficiency.
-At an average, every one hour use of social media at work place decreases the productivity and efficiency by 1 percent.
+According to research, the increased use of social media during working hours or simply at your workplace acts as a “leech” which actually sucks in a major chunk of your efficiency.
+At an average, every one hour use of social media at workplace decreases the productivity and efficiency by 1 percent.

 Disconnect yourself from social media during working hours.
 Switch off your smartphone and unhook yourself and don’t fall prey to the social media animal.
 Update yourself during the scheduled breaks and stay focused.

 2. Get Sufficient Amount of Sleep